drahnr/cargo-spellcheck/README.md

 #### LanguageTool

-Run a instance of the [LanguageTool server i.e. as container](https://hub.docker.com/r/erikvl87/languagetool).
+Run an instance of the [LanguageTool server i.e. as container](https://hub.docker.com/r/erikvl87/languagetool).